Kunickaa Sadanand: TV and film career

 Since her teenage years, Kunickaa sadanand was keen to join the Indian TV industry as an actress.
 After doing a few TV serials in Delhi, she went to Mumbai to act in films.
 Manju Asrani, wife of well known comic actor Asrani gave Kunickaa the first break as an actress in a TV serial.
 Her second break was a role in the TV serial Adalat, directed by Dheeraj Kumar.
 Kunickaa began her film career at the age of 28 in a 1988 horror Hindi movie named Kabrastan.
 She has acted in many negative roles in movies like Beta, Gumraah and Khiladi.
 Kunickaa has acted in 110 films in 25 years.

 Swabhimaan a TV serial, where she played mother to an 18-year-old breakthrough role that won her many plaudits.
 She acted in a TV serial called Kana Phoosi on Doordarshan and in Pyaar Ka Dard Hai Meetha Meetha Pyaara Pyaara on Star Plus.
 She was also seen in the reality TV show Box Cricket League on Sony Entertainment as a fielder from the team Pune Anmol Ratn, while most recently she played the character of Rani Durgavati in the TV serial Akbar Birbal on Big Magic.
 She is currently seen in &TV show Dilli Wali Thakur Gurls as a loud goan Christian Juliet Bai.

 She is currently participating as a contestant in Bigg Boss 19.

+Social Media Incident

+In February 2026, actress Kunickaa Sadanand criticized a social media troll who compared her son to singer Kumar Sanu using an AI-generated image.
+She condemned the comparison as inappropriate, calling it “out of hand” and defending her family’s privacy.